abra-code/replay/README.md

 Actions may be executed serially or concurrently but without dependency analysis.
 Dependency analysis requires a complete set of actions to create a graph, while streaming starts execution immediately as the action requests arrive.
-Concurrent execution is default, which does not guarantee the order of actions but a new option:
+Concurrent execution is default, which does not guarantee the order of actions but an option:
 --ordered-output has been added to ensure the output order is the same as action scheduling order.
 For example, while streaming actions A, B, C in that order, the execution may happen like this: A, C, B but the printed output will still be preserved as A, B, C. This implies that that output of C